Cauldron Full of Love

 "Molly, Molly, shh," Angelina began cooing.
 She guided the two men to the table and had them sit her down.
 "Molly, it's all right.
 Look, it's me, Angelina."

-Molly looked up and slowly smiled.
+Molly looked at her and slowly smiled.
 "Oh, Angelina, dear, how are you?"

 A breath of relief was released by everyone in the house.
 Arthur passed her wand to Charlie, who went to store it.
 Arthur looked at his wife.
 "Molly, how are you feeling?"